LivePersonInc/developer-center/pages/documents/general-guides/agentworkspacewidget.md

 <img src="img/visit_info_parameters.png" alt="VisitInfoParameters" width="596" height="790">

-### using the data in the widget
+### Using the data in the widget

-In order to use the data sent to the widget, you can query the page **URL QueryString** using the [URLSearchParams API](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) or analaysing the window **location** property manually.
+In order to use the data sent to the widget, you can query the page **URL QueryString** using the [URLSearchParams API](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) or analyze the window **location** property manually.

 ### Edit an Existing Widget